inet-framework/inet/showcases/visualizer/canvas/spectrum/doc/index.rst

 .. note:: We're using linear interpolation instead of log-linear when defining the signal
           shape, so the specified signal shape is not exactly the same as the spectral mask.

-These lines configure the Wifi channels (the host-pairs are on different, but interfering channels):
+These lines configure the Wifi channels (the host-pairs are on different but interfering channels):

 .. literalinclude:: ../omnetpp.ini
    :start-at: channelNumber = 0